Role of women in the democratization of South Korea: Other radical groups

-- Korea's Women's Workers Association
+Korea's Women's Workers Association

 The Korean Women Workers Association (KWWA), founded in 1987, has played a central role in advancing gender equality and championing women's labor rights in South Korea.
 The association emerged during the nation's democratization movement, focusing on issues often overlooked by male-dominated unions, such as gender discrimination, inadequate maternity leave, and sexual harassment in workplaces.
 KWWA's efforts contributed to significant legislative advancements, including the Equal Employment Act and the Infant Care Act, which improved working conditions for women.
-Beyond legislative advocacy, the association provides vital services such as counseling, legal aid, and educational programs, empowering women across various industries and sectors.
+Beyond legislative advocacy, the association provides services such as counseling, legal aid, and educational programs, empowering women across various industries and sectors.

 The Korean Women Workers Association (KWWA) has practiced the model of intersectional labor movement.
 Drawing on race-gender matrix theory, KWWA linked the issue of overwork among female workers with family care responsibilities.
 During the 1997 financial crisis, the organization issued the "Declaration Against Flexible Working Hours," pushing the Ministry of Labor to reduce the legal maximum monthly working hours of female workers in the manufacturing industry from 234 hours to 201 hours.
 This strategy breaks through the class singularity of traditional trade unions and incorporates issues in the field of reproduction into the agenda of the labor movement.

 In recent years, KWWA has adapted its advocacy strategies to address challenges brought by the digital economy and precarious employment.
 The rise of gig work and informal labor markets has created new vulnerabilities for women workers, prompting the association to expand its initiatives to include training and support tailored to these modern challenges.
 Additionally, KWWA has strengthened collaborations with international organizations to amplify its impact, advocating for systemic reforms that benefit women workers globally.
 A report by Friedrich-Ebert-Stiftung highlights the association's critical role in forming transnational alliances that foster deeper social and labor policy transformations.